Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: DISCUSSION CONCLUSION

 \begin{itemize}

-\item If a compact object interacted with a disk of a typical Be-X-ray binaries (BeXRBs) donor, the effects observed on the disk (e.g, darkening, rotating density waves) could be cause a super-orbital period \citep{2020MNRAS.495L.139T}.
+\item If a compact object interacted with a disk of a typical Be-X-ray binaries (BeXRBs) donor, the effects observed on the disk (e.g. darkening, rotating density waves) could be cause a super-orbital period \citep{2020MNRAS.495L.139T}. \cite{2020MNRAS.491.4949V} argued that the 38-day super-orbital period discovered for M51 ULX-7 was due to disk precession and they proposed free precession of the NS as a compelling motor to drive disc precession.
+The super-orbital periods seen in PULXs were correlated to the precession of an accretion disk induced by the Lense–Thirring precession of a large scale-height accretion flow \citep{2018MNRAS.475..154M,2019MNRAS.489..282M}.
 In most instances, super-orbital periods could be independently determined from optical light-curves of BeXRBs.
-For instance, when a NS passes through the disk around a BeXRB could be caused only by a small optical flare \citep{2020MNRAS.495L.139T}.
-Due to the fact that dozens of Galactic BeXRBs host only a BH \citep{2018MNRAS.477.4810B,2009ApJ...707..870B}, the compact object of the BeXRB systems is most likely a NS.
-The Be stars generally are massive main-sequence star and the range of orbital periods is (10–300) d with O-A types O-A \citep{2009ApJ...707..870B}.
+When NS passes through around the equatorial disk of the rapidly rotating BeXRB donor, the orbital motion of the NS often causes a small optical flare.
+Also in this case, due to formation and depletion of disk or rotating density waves could be observed as a super-orbital period \citep{2020MNRAS.495L.139T}.
+The Be stars generally are massive main-sequence star and the range of orbital periods is (10–300) d with O-A types \citep{2009ApJ...707..870B}.
 If the 125.5 day is the orbital period of ULX-8, this scenario can be acceptable for C3.
-In most cases, the observed blackbody spectrum of the optical emission is a feature of donor stars.
-If optical emission is mostly dominated by an accretion disk the optical SED could have a roughly {\it power-law} spectrum and also have optical-X-ray variability \citep{2011ApJ...737...81T}.
-This is quite consistent only in case C3 since, the optical SED for only possible counterpart C3 are adequately fitted with {\it power-law} ($\alpha -$ 2.98 $\pm$ 0.29) at 95\% confidence level (see Figure \ref{F:SEDs}).
-In this case, the spectral type of C3 could not be predicted since the optical emission is dominated by the disk.
-An acceptable optical spectral models were not found for the C1 and C2.\\

-\item \cite{2022MNRAS.510.4355A} reported that one of the two optical counterparts of M51 ULX-4 which also showed X-ray long-term variability has had an optical periodic variation of 264 d.
-Another optical periodic modulation (6.12 d) has been detected is the NGC 1313 X-2 system \citep{2009ApJ...690L..39L} which weak coherent pulsations were discovered by \cite{2019MNRAS.488L..35S}.
-The optical light-curve of X-2 could be contaminated by X-ray reprocessing in the accretion disk and also could be from X-ray heating in the donor star \citep{2009ApJ...690L..39L,2012ApJ...745..123G,2012MNRAS.419.1331Z}.
-The shape of the optical light-curve of C3 is similar to in case of NGC 1313 X-2 (see Figure \ref{F:period}).\\
+The super-orbital periods are also detected in the long-term X-ray light-curves of ULXs (e.g. NGC 5907 ULX1 \citealp{2016ApJ...827L..13W} and M51 ULX7 \citealp{2020ApJ...895..127B}) however, it was not found for the the ULX-8.\\